3.11. Virtual terminal

 3.11.2.
 Asymmetric cryptography

-The big advantage of the new virtual terminal is the use of an asymmetric cryptography system.
+The big advantage of the new Virtual terminal is the use of an asymmetric cryptography system.
 Asymmetric cryptography, or public-key cryptography, is a cryptographic system that uses pairs of keys: public keys which may be disseminated widely, and private keys which are known only to the owner.
 The generation of such keys depends on cryptographic algorithms based on mathematical problems to produce one-way functions.
 Effective security only requires keeping the private key private; the public key can be openly distributed without compromising security.

-The virtual terminal becomes personalized.
+The Virtual terminal becomes personalized.
 The user signs transaction request with his private key and the system uses the public key to verify that request is made by the owner of the corresponding private key.

 Generate a pair of public and private keys